 A most desirable gift for anyone, but particularly sweet and thoughtful for someone with vision loss who depends on the audible features of their mobile devices.
 Pairs with Apple devices without needing even a click.
 Find on the Apple website.

 Kindle – $119

 At this point, the Amazon Kindle is a classic and an old favorite among people needing a boost in contrast or font size, and one of the truly easy electronics to operate.
 Visit the Kindle website.

 Alexa, Google, Siri, it’s your pick, we love them all!
 A variety of models to choose from, with something for everyone.
-This is the most desirable gift of the season and it’s perfectly fine to have more than one around the house.
+This is a most desirable gift and it’s perfectly fine to have more than one around the house.